f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 F5 Distributed Cloud AWS VPC Site
 ---------------------------------

+In addition to protecting resources using F5 Distributed Cloud WAF/WAAP enforcement at an F5 Regional Edge (RE), you can also deploy a
+Customer Edge (CE) that may or may not be exposed to the public Internet.
+CE nodes may be deployed in physical data centers and/or public cloud environments.

+Once a CE has been deployed, it unlocks two additional topologies.

+**1. Client -> RE -> CE -> Protected resource**

+Leveraging F5 Distributed Cloud REs to provide WAF and other services upstream, then proxying the clean traffic to the protected resource via the CE.
+It is recommended that a firewall rule be placed at the site with the CE to only allow traffic from an RE.
+This ensures that all traffic is scrubbed upstream before entering the site.

+**2. Client -> CE -> Protected resource**

 In this scenario, the CE advertises the services directly.
 While this topology sacrifices some functionality such as volumetric DDoS protection and anycast availability from the Distributed Cloud global network, there are some use cases where it can be beneficial.
 One such example is when clients and protected resources are both local to each other without having to traverse the Internet.